-The Education Abroad Network (TEAN) sponsors a number of university affiliated programs in a variety of locations around the world.
-TEAN approved programs are located in Australia, New Zealand, China, South Korea, Singapore, Cambodia and Thailand.
+The Education Abroad Network (TEAN) sponsors several university affiliated programs in a variety of locations around the world.
+TEAN approved programs are in Australia, New Zealand, Fiji, Japan, China, South Korea, Singapore, Vietnam and Thailand.
 TEAN also offers internship programs in a variety of cities around the world.